clbisk/puzzle-app/README.md

 This is the front-end for a puzzle generation application (2020 Capstone project)

+Please make sure to navigate to `clbisk.github.io/puzzle-app/infinite` *without* a final slash

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.